ropensci/roweb3/content/blog/2025-05-15-puentes-y-comunidades-mi-camino-como-campeona-de-ropensci/index.en.md

 To be part of the [rOpenSci Champions program](https://champions-program.ropensci.org) has been an experience of **professional growth and an opportunity to contribute to the rOpenSci community**.
 I learned about R package development while working on a tool to facilitate access to census data from Argentina.

-In this blog, I want to share how this experience *opened new opportunities, connected me with people and communities, and led me to be part of new projects, strengthening my commitment to open access to data.*.
+In this blog, I want to share how this experience *opened new opportunities, connected me with people and communities, and led me to be part of new projects, strengthening my commitment to open access to data*.

 ## My project in the program